 5. Establish Rent and Late Fees

-Your Tennessee sublease agreement should clearly state the cost of monthly rent, when it’s due, if there’s a grace period, and if late fees apply after a certain date.
+Your Tennessee sublease agreement should clearly state the cost of monthly rent, when it’s due, if there’s a grace period, and if late fees apply after a specific date.

 6. Establish How Utilities Will Be Paid